Golden Gate to Ancient Rus'. VI

 Horizontally:

-2. The main part of the temple
+2. Main part of the temple

 3. Kirill's brother